 These brownies are the bomb!
-Chef Meredith Klein of Pranaful baked a delicious batch to serve to guests at one of my retreats.
+Chef Meredith Klein whipped up a batch for a recent retreat and we all loved them.
 If you have a sweet tooth and a desire to stay healthy while indulging, I highly recommend giving them a try.
 Trust me….you won’t regret it.
 And, they make use of one of fall’s most iconic members of the squash family….the humble pumpkin.
-For more recipes, visit Meredith’s website

 Prep time: 20 minutes Cook time: 25